pjy0121/FastLink/README.md

 ### 1. Using the Installer

-- Download the latest version from [publish page](https://fastxlink.netlify.app/publish) and run it.
+- Download the latest setup.exe from [publish page](https://fastxlink.netlify.app/publish) and run it.
-- Prerequisites : .NET8 or higher, Windows 10 or higher
+- Prerequisites : .NET 8 or higher, Windows 10 or higher

 ### 2. Build from Source